Thank you for your interest in our FREE Volunteer Naturalist

 Training.
 Our training is a great way to learn hands-on activities

 that teach children about nature as well as the science of flora, fauna,

 and natural history of the area.
 Once completed, you will join countless

 alumni who are fully qualified to lead nature-based, science field

 trips for children.

-After your training, we ask that you lead 4-5 nature walks for small groups of elementary students during the season of your training.
-These nature walks are designed for the 2,500 K-5 school children and their teachers who participate in the Children Discovering
+After your training, we ask that you lead 4-5 nature walks for small groups of elementary and middle school students during the season of your training.
+You will be working with all of the students in Durango, Ignacio, and Bayfield, as well as many in New Mexico and other surrounding communities.

 Walks take place Monday - Friday mornings, each September/October and again in April/May.
 The walks are at the Durango

 Nature Center located twelve miles south of Durango amidst 140 acres along the Florida River (Driving